 You can see your level of cover in Member Online.

-Fixed cover is based on a fixed dollar amount nominated by you and will remain unchanged until you tell us you want to change it.
+Fixed cover is based on a fixed dollar amount that you pick and it remains unchanged until you tell us you want to change it.
 You can buy fixed cover in multiples of $1,000 of cover, with the cost based on your age.